-Covid-19-Related Rent Concessions - Amendment to IFRS 16
+Covid-19-Related Rent Concessions and Covid-19-Related Rent Concessions beyond 30 June 2021 - Amendments to IFRS 16

 In May 2020, the IASB amended IFRS 16 to provide relief to lessees from applying the IFRS 16 guidance on lease modifications to rent concessions arising as a direct consequence of the covid-19 pandemic.
 The amendment does not apply to lessors.
 As a practical expedient, a lessee may elect not to assess whether a covid-19 related rent concession from a lessor is a lease modification.
 A lessee that makes this election accounts for any change in lease payments resulting from the covid-19 related rent concession the same way it would account for the change under IFRS 16 if the change were not a lease modification.
-A lessee will apply the amendment for annual reporting periods beginning on or after 1 June 2020.
-Earlier application is permitted.
-This amendment did not affect the Bank's financial statements.